 Repeat 3 words, read aloud one sentence, speak in your new accent for 10 seconds.
 You’ll probably then ‘get into it’ and end up practising for longer…

-Finally, enjoy: these new sounds belong to you as much as they do to anyone else 😊 Practice can make perfect, but even more importantly and realistically, practice makes better.
+Finally, enjoy: these new sounds belong to you as much as they do to anyone else 😊 Practice can make perfect.
+Practice definitely gives results.

 If you’re already working with me and have any questions about how you can make the above work for you, send me an email or let’s discuss it in our next session.